 Cons: Your student will not need to learn the syntax to write lines of code.
 There is no mobile access for Scratch.

-Why it’s the best: 5 out of 5 rating from parents on Facebook.
+Why it’s the best kids computer coding class: 5 out of 5 rating from parents on Facebook.
 Scratch is a perfect starting point for introducing kids to programming.
 They'll learn computer science and coding concepts such as loops, conditional, motion, and sensing.
 Students also build a new project in each session, ranging from animation, games, and storytelling.
 Plus, the class employs a variety of interesting topics to teach logical thinking and inspire creativity, so kids are not only learning Scratch coding but also creating starting from day one!

 If your child is interested in exploring more advanced code writing and computer science programming languages, Python is a great way to get started.
 Python for kids is an easy transition option from block coding.
 Students are able to create their own projects and animations using easy text-based coding.
 It makes mastering programming language fun.